pelloaspuru/pelloaspuru.github.io/index.md

 <br/>
 <dl>
 <dd>
-I am an Economist working on energy, environmental and political economy issues using tools from empirical industrial organization.
+I am an Economist working on energy, environmental and political economy issues using the empirical industrial organization toolkit.
 <!-- I just completed my PhD in Economics at <a href="https://www.cemfi.es/" target="_blank">CEMFI</a>. -->
 I am a Fellow in the <a href="https://policyintegrity.org" target="_blank">Institute for Policy Integrity at the NYU School of Law</a> for the 2024-2025 academic year.
 I will then join the <a href="https://econ.univie.ac.at" target="_blank">Department of Economics at the University of Vienna</a>  as an Assistant Professor (non-tenure track).